PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 6.0
 ```

-Ultimately we want to run this pipeline where myfilter is a command that you wrote:
+Ultimately we want to run this pipeline where `myfilter` is a command that you wrote:

 ```
 $ cat data.txt | myfilter | wc -l
 ```

-Below is the Python code called myfilter:
+Below is the Python code called `myfilter`:

 ```python
 #!/usr/licensed/anaconda3/2020.11/bin/python